latenitefilms/BRAWToolbox/docs/uninstall.md

 # Uninstall

-You can download an Uninstall tool [here](https://github.com/latenitefilms/BRAWToolbox/raw/main/uninstall/Uninstall%20BRAW%20Toolbox.zip).
+If you're on Big Sur or Monterey, you can download an Uninstall tool [here](https://github.com/latenitefilms/BRAWToolbox/raw/main/uninstall/Uninstall%20BRAW%20Toolbox.zip).

+Unfortunately due to increased security in macOS Ventura, this Uninstall tool doesn't work unless you give it **Full Disk Access**.
+This will be fixed in the future.

 After downloading the above ZIP file, you can extract it to reveal the **Uninstall BRAW Toolbox** application.